danielpetisme-bib/PI-Web-API-Client-Angular/docs/api/EventFrameApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **createAttribute**
-> createAttribute(webId: string, attribute: Models.PIAttribute, extraHttpRequestParams?: any)
+> createAttribute(webId: string, attribute: Models.PIAttribute, webIdType?: string, extraHttpRequestParams?: any)

 Create a new attribute of the specified event frame.